mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week1.md

 }
 ```

-Now we have the origin group defined, we need to create an origin.
-We will use the [azurerm_cdn_frontdoor_origin](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cdn_frontdoor_origin) resource for this.
+Now I have the origin group defined, I need to create an origin.
+I will use the [azurerm_cdn_frontdoor_origin](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cdn_frontdoor_origin) resource for this.

-We need to provide a name for the origin.
-We previously defined a local for this.
-We need to provide the origin group id which we can retrieve from our my_origin_group group.
+I need to provide a name for the origin.
+I previously defined a local for this.
+I need to provide the origin group id which I can retrieve from my my_origin_group group.

-Origin host name or host_name is where we provide the static website host name.
-We can retrieve this by using the primary_web_host attribute of [azurerm_storage_account](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/storage_account#primary_web_host).
-In our case the Host name will be something like:
+Origin host name or host_name is where I provide the static website host name.
+I can retrieve this by using the primary_web_host attribute of [azurerm_storage_account](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/storage_account#primary_web_host).
+In my case the Host name will be something like:

 ```
 "terraformaccount202310.z33.web.core.windows.net"
 ```

-We can define the [origin_host_header](https://learn.microsoft.com/en-us/azure/frontdoor/origin?pivots=front-door-standard-premium#origin-host-header).
+I can define the [origin_host_header](https://learn.microsoft.com/en-us/azure/frontdoor/origin?pivots=front-door-standard-premium#origin-host-header).
 This is optional, as if unspecified the host_name is used.
 Requests that get forwarded by Azure Front Door to an origin include a host header field that the origin uses it to retrieve the targeted resource.
 Most app backends (Azure Web Apps, Blob storage, and Cloud Services) require the host header to match the domain of the backend.
-We will once again use the primary_web_host attribute of [azurerm_storage_account](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/storage_account#primary_web_host), as this will match our host_name.
+I will once again use the primary_web_host attribute of [azurerm_storage_account](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/storage_account#primary_web_host), as this will match my host_name.

-We will use the default values for the remaining arguments.
+I will use the default values for the remaining arguments.

 #### resource_cdn.tf
 ```tf